-In the Middle East, the Ram 1200 will be available with two engine options: a 2.5-litre diesel with a power output of 94 kW (126 hp) to 100 kW (134 hp) or a 2.4-litre petrol engine that delivers 97 kW (130 hp).
-A manual gearbox is the standard configuration for both the diesel and petrol engines.
+In the Middle East, the Ram 1200 will be available with two engine options: a 2.5-liter diesel with a power output of 94 kW (126 hp) to 100 kW (134 hp) or a 2.4-liter petrol engine that delivers 97 kW (130 hp).
+A manual gearbox is the standard configuration for both the diesel and gasoline engines.
 An optional automatic transmission will be available.

 The Ram 1200 will offer a 4×2 version (rear-wheel drive) as well as a 4×4 version (all-wheel drive).
 The latter will be the one most appreciated by those who, for work reasons, need to reach areas that are off the beaten track or drive on tough off-road trails.
 All 4×4 versions are equipped with a manual or, on automatic versions, an electronic selector that makes it possible to engage the all-wheel drive in part-time mode.

 The 4WD Electronic Selector has three driving positions: “2H” (optimal roads) with rear-wheel drive; “4H,” selectable for speeds up to 100 km/hr, distributing traction to all four drive wheels for safer driving on sandy or unpaved tracks; and “4L,” which provides low-range gearing for extreme off-road conditions.